Former Olympian, AJ Mleczko Griswold, Struggles with the Competitive Nature of Youth Sports

 (By Guest Contributor AJ Mleczko Griswold)

-What I do demand, is that they are given the opportunity to play as many different sports as they want to play.
-With the youth season today lasting so much longer than it used to, however, the negative side effect is that my kids play soccer, hockey, lacrosse, baseball, run track … and they all conflict with each other so we have to make choices.
+What I do demand is that they are given the opportunity to play as many different sports as they want to play.
+With the youth season today lasting so much longer than it used to, however, the negative side effect is that my kids play soccer, hockey, lacrosse, baseball, and run track … and they all conflict with each other, so we have to make choices.

 - sacrifice for the greater good